 The Non-Licensure Track is ideal for professionals in legal and public policy arenas who are seeking to apply psychological theories to their workplace.
 Individuals employed in the legal system, correctional facilities, social and governmental agencies, law enforcement, the military, and any professional roles where the law integrates with psychology will benefit from this specialized degree.
 Graduates of The Chicago School's Forensic master's program are trained to apply the art and science of psychology within a wide range of professional contexts in the legal system and related fields.

 Over the course of their studies, students complete an applied research project (ARP) that integrates and applies program learning to an authentic workplace situation.
-ARP courses total 5 credits, are offered in a convenient online-blended format, and are 7 week terms (two per semester).
+ARP courses total 5 credits, are offered in a convenient Online format, and are 7 week terms (two per semester).

 Coursework covers a variety of topics that are integral to professions in the legal system and related fields, including: